Platform

 IP addresses

-If you have firewall set up, please make sure you're using current IP addresses listed in our documentation.
+If you have a firewall set up, please make sure you're using current IP addresses listed in our documentation.